 Blind cleric jailed for life in US dies

-Omar Abdel-Rahman, the so-called Blind Sheik convicted of plotting terror attacks in the United States in the 1990s, has died.
-He was 78.
-Kenneth McKoy of the Federal Correction Complex in Butner, North Carolina, said Rahman died at 5:40 a.m. after suffering from diabetes and coronary artery disease.
+Sheik Omar Abdel-Rahman in New York.
+Kenneth McKoy of the Federal Correction Complex in Butner, N.C., said Abdel-Rahman died after a long battle with diabetes and coronary artery disease.

 Add your comments below